-The two foremost secular researchers of the UFO phenomenon during the past century were Jacques Vallée, an astronomer and computer scientist who co-developed the first computerized mapping of Mars for the National Aeronautics and Space Administration (NASA), and J. Allen Hynek, who headed the astronomy department at Cornell University and originally set out to debunk the phenomenon.
+The two foremost secular researchers of the UFO phenomenon during the past century were Jacques Vallée and J. Allen Hynek.
+Vallée was an astronomer and computer scientist who co-developed the first computerized mapping of Mars for the National Aeronautics and Space Administration (NASA), while Hynek headed the astronomy department at Cornell University and originally set out to debunk the phenomenon.
 Both of these respected researchers who had no biblical “dog-in-the-hunt” came to the ultimate conclusion that these craft were not from other worlds, but were interdimensional, and specifically, were “demonic.”
 In his book Confrontations, Vallée writes:

 The medical examinations to which abductees are said to be subjected, often accompanied by sadistic sexual manipulation, is reminiscent of the medieval tales of encounters with demons.